Back to Wyoming

 Plain English Breakdown

-The bill changes the time limits for health insurers and independent review organizations to make decisions about medical necessity claims.
+The bill changes the time limits for health insurers and independent review organizations to decide on the medical necessity of healthcare services.

 What This Bill Does

-• Changes the number of days a health insurer has to decide on a medical necessity claim from 45 to 21 days.
+• Changes the number of days a health insurer has to determine the medical necessity of a healthcare service from 45 days to 21 days.

 Who It Names or Affects